For Accused ISIS Supporter’s Defense, Three’s a Crowd

 The government has denied that this is the case of a thought-crime.

-“His actions spoke louder than his words,” prosecutor Tekeei said of El Gammal.
+“His actions spoke louder than his words,” prosecutor Tekeei said of el-Gammal.

 The defendant flew on Oct.
 6, 2014, from Arizona to New York City, where he stayed at a Howard Johnson’s motel in Queens.

-This is where prosecutors say El Gammal met with El-Goarany and put him into contact with Aboualala.
+This is where prosecutors say el-Gammal met with el-Goarany and put him into contact with Aboualala.

 Prosecutors showed the jury dozens of exhibits of the three men communicating over Facebook, Twitter and encrypted chat platforms such as Cryptocat and Surespot.

-El Gammal stayed in contact with El-Goarany even as the young ISIS recruit was in Syria with the “company,” which prosecutors believe to be a code word for the Islamic State.
+El-Gammal stayed in contact with el-Goarany even as the young ISIS recruit was in Syria with the “company,” which prosecutors believe to be a code word for the Islamic State.

-Shroff, the defense attorney, insisted that El-Goarany had fooled her client into believing that the “company” was an organization dedicated to rescuing refugees.
+Shroff, the defense attorney, insisted that el-Goarany had fooled her client into believing that the “company” was an organization dedicated to rescuing refugees.

-Two weeks after El Gammal’s arrest on Aug.
-25, 2015, El Goarany posted a video on YouTube insisting that he had gotten to Syria on his own.
+Two weeks after el-Gammal’s arrest on Aug.
+25, 2015, el-Goarany posted a video on YouTube insisting that he had gotten to Syria on his own.

-“Nobody financed me to come here,” El Goarany said, as quoted in court filings.
+“Nobody financed me to come here,” el-Goarany said, as quoted in court filings.
 “Nobody bought my plane ticket.
 All that with my own money.
 Nobody showed me the way to get here.
-And nobody helped me along the way to get here — including Ahmed Mohammed El Gammal, in America.
+And nobody helped me along the way to get here — including Ahmed Mohammed el-Gammal, in America.
 And I’m making this video just to let the authorities know this.”

-While prosecutors told jurors to use their “common sense” to reject this denial, Shroff insisted that El-Goarany had been telling the truth.
+While prosecutors told jurors to use their “common sense” to reject this denial, Shroff insisted that el-Goarany had been telling the truth.

 “It was Samy who decided to live with a brutal gang of thugs,” Shroff said.

-While fighting with the group, El-Goarany married a 16-year-old girl named Alaa.
+While fighting with the group, el-Goarany married a 16-year-old girl named Alaa.
 Shroff said the wife was little more than a teenage “sex slave.”

 El-Goarany “was a soldier on the wrong side,” the attorney added.
 “And he died utterly unrepentant.”

-El Gammal faces charges of material support for terrorism, conspiracy to support terrorism, and other related counts.
+El-Gammal faces charges of material support for terrorism, conspiracy to support terrorism, and other related counts.

 Shroff said only one of the players in the charged conspiracy fit the bill.